How to Improve LSAT Reading Comprehension: Advanced Strategies to Boost Your Score

 Build a Habit of Reading for Structure, Not Just Content

-To do this effectively, practice summarizing each paragraph in one short sentence immediately after reading it.
-Identify the function of the paragraph: does it introduce a problem, contrast viewpoints, supply evidence, present a theory, or challenge an existing one?
-Over time, this trains your brain to track the hierarchy of ideas rather than drown in details.
-As a result, inference and structure-based questions, which make up the majority of RC, become faster and more intuitive.
+High scorers pay attention to how the passage is built.
+Practice summarizing each paragraph in one short sentence immediately after reading it.
+Identify the function: does it introduce a problem, contrast viewpoints, supply evidence, present a theory, or challenge an existing one?
+This trains your brain to track the hierarchy of ideas.

 Practice Active Annotation That Mirrors LSAT Logic